 Global Citizenship and Digital Literacy: Education for a Diverse and Multicultural Planet

-A K-12 outreach project sponsored and published by Professor Hong-Ming Liang, NSR Student Editors and Writers, The Department of History and Politics of The College of St. Scholastica, and the scholarly Middle Ground Journal.
+A K-12 outreach project sponsored and published by Professor Hong-Ming Liang 梁弘明教授 and NSR Student Editors and Writers.
 See Masthead for our not-for-profit educational open- access policy.
-The Middle Ground Journal is housed at St. Scholastica and published by the Midwest World History Association.
-It is a nationally recognized scholarly journal.
-Please direct all inquiries to Professor Hong-Ming Liang at HLIANG@CSS.EDU
+Please direct all inquiries to Professor Liang at HLIANG (at) CSS.EDU

 Theory/Philosophy: What do we offer?

 • A free and growing educational platform for organizing class projects.
-NSR reports are written by St. Scholastica students with global experiences.
-These college students will serve as academic role-models for partner high school and middle school students.
+NSR reports are written by college students with global experiences.
+These college students serve as academic role-models for partner high school and middle school students.

 • A flexible, interactive educational platform.